 But Boards don’t seem to be saying, “what are our challenges, and how can our people — with their knowledge, passion for the industry, and commitment to the company — be properly led to overcome them?”.
 This alternative view would provide a focus on a Musher who understands the dogs.
 Sleds do not move of their own accord.
 Mushers cannot move sleds (at least not far!).
 Only dogs, teams of dogs, can move the sled.
 A Musher that understands, who is committed to understanding dogs, and who is committed to unleashing their power, can move a sled optimally.
 So why isn’t there more focus on the managerial and leadership ability of executives in their recruitment?

-During the recession (I use an historical tone, as I’m declaring the beginning of the thaw), “best athletes” or “people executives” were often passed over as candidates in favor of executives who had “deep industry expertise”.
-Statistics show that these recycled executives have under-produced, both in terms of competitiveness and results, and this is reflected in their abbreviated tenures.
+During the pandemic, and now recession, “best athletes” or “people executives” were often passed over as candidates in favor of executives who had “deep industry expertise”.
+Statistics show that these recycled executives have under-produced, both in terms of competitiveness and results, and this will be reflected in their abbreviated tenures.

 If you are Board member who witnesses some of the shortcomings listed above, ask yourself if your CEO is really capable of leading from the rear, of performing the hard work of motivating an organization to change and transform to become more competitive.
 If you are a Board member contemplating an opportunity to fill a CEO role, I encourage you to look for candidates who know how to properly organize, manage, lead, and inspire a workforce.
 You should be developing nuanced criteria to better glean candidates’ abilities along these lines.
 Worry less about how many years they were at XYZ Corporation, or how well they are known in your industry.